-To kick off our people section on The Kem blog, we sat down in candid conversation with the knowledgeable and ultra-chic Kenny.
+To kick off our people section on The KEM Blog, we sat down in candid conversation with the knowledgeable and ultra-chic Kenny.
 Widely known as KVJ Facials: a phenomenal facialist with a studio in Essex and an extremely gorgeous edgy content creator on ‘the gram’.
-She discusses with KB what it truly means to own your inner beauty, faith, self-confidence with fierce determination, irrespective of the outside projections that often come to permeate our psyche.
+She discusses with KEM what it truly means to own your inner beauty, faith, and self-confidence with fierce determination, irrespective of the outside projections that often come to permeate our psyche.
 From her unique, modern and chic taste in fashion and interior design; to her restorative approach to skin, mixed in with her South London and Essex upbringing, she is the full embodiment of a KB babe: let’s sit down with Kehinde.

 “I’m glad that there’s more black representation in the aesthetician space in the UK because ultimately we know our skin best.
 The products we find on the market aren’t really tailored to us.
 For example, with hyperpigmentation, it doesn’t present itself in the same way for black and white skin.
 I think it gives people an opportunity to learn about their skin and also when they go for procedures it makes more black people feel rest assured that their skin is in good hands.”